5 Types of Real Estate Investing Risks & How To Reduce Each

 Mitigation

-Always, always order a home inspection report, and include a contingency clause in your purchase contract.
-In nearly all cases, home inspectors catch hidden defects and problems before you blow hundred of thousands on a property.
+Always order a home inspection report and include a contingency clause in your purchase contract.
+In nearly all cases, home inspectors catch hidden defects and problems before you blow hundreds of thousands on a property.

 The real estate industry is rife with lawsuits and litigious jerks.
 Tenants and neighbors love to sue landlords.
 Buyers sue sellers.
 Owners and contractors sue each other.